What are the defining features of each neighborhood?

 Jerome Village has set aside approximately 56 acres for the Dublin City School District.
-The first parcel, a 43-acre site donated by Jerome Village, is located at the intersection of Hyland-Croy and Ravenhill Parkway for the construction of an elementary and middle school.
-The elementary school is scheduled for opening in the fall of 2020 with the middle school scheduled the following fall of 2021.
+The first parcel, a 43-acre site donated by Jerome Village, is located at the intersection of Hyland-Croy and Ravenhill Parkway.
+The Abraham Depp Elementary School is now open with the Eversole Run Middle School slated to open in the fall for the 2021-2022 school year.

 What features does Jerome Village Community offer?

 What associations and fees does Jerome Village have?